LEARNAcademy/basic-algorithms/README.md

 ### The Call Stack

 A stack is a data structure.
-Think of it like a slack or paper.
+Think of it like a stack of paper.
 - When a function is invoked, it is placed on the top of the call stack (push).
 Like a stack of papers on my desk, when I have a new sheet, I place it on top.
 - When JS sees a return keyword or a function ends, the complier will remove the top item of the stack (pop)
 - When we write recursive functions, we keep pushing the same function over and over onto the call stack